The Sleeping Prince (fairy tale): Lithuania

 Lithuanian folklorist Jonas Balys, in his analysis of Lithuanian folktales (published in 1936), listed one variant of type *446 (a type not indexed in the international classification, at the time), under the banner Miegas karalaitis ("The Sleeping Prince").
 In the only recorded tale, the princess finds the coffin of the sleeping prince and a note to hold a vigil for three nights.

 Latvia

 According to the Latvian Folktale Catalogue, in type 437, Neīstā līgava ("The False Bride"), the heroine helps break the curse on the whole kingdom, until a girl comes and takes the credit for the deed.
 The true heroine asks the prince to bring her a stone or a doll, to which she tells her story.

+Slavic languages

+Russian scholarship indexes a similar narrative in the East Slavic Folktale Classification (СУС), as tale type SUS -533**, "Царевна и служанка" ("The Princess and the Servant"): a princess reads a magic book to break the spell on a prince, but a maidservant finishes the job and takes the credit for awakening the sleeping prince; the deception is eventually revealed.
+The East Slavic index registers few texts in Russia, Ukraine, and Belarus.

+Judeo-Spanish people

+In a Judeo-Spanish tale collected by Cynthia Mary Crews from a source in Salonica with the title La niña y el joven resuscitado ("The Girl and the Revived Youth), the stepmother abandons her stepdaughter, who enters a palace where she finds a dead body.
+She reads a note saying one should fan the dead body for forty days and forty nights for the youth to wake up and marry the one who revived him.
+The girl finds a gypsy servant to help her, but she gypsy woman fans the prince in the last night, revives him and marries him.
+The girl later tries to kill herself, but the revived youth stops her, learns of the whole truth and marries his true saviour.